07740 877 544 [email protected]

 Foam PVC is a lightweight and versatile sheet material.
 Available in thicknesses from 1-19mm, it can be sawn, shaped, painted and used in fabrication.
 In my experience, foam PVC sheets are prone to warping in high temperatures.
 Foam PVC also dents easily.
 For these reasons, I avoid using foam PVC for fascia signs and long term exterior signs.

 Fluted board is often used for estate agents’ ‘For Sale’ signs.
-It’s a very lightweight and cost effective material.
+It’s another lightweight and cost effective material.
 But not nearly as strong as other sheet materials.
 In my opinion, fluted board is suited for large batches of temporary signs.

 Self adhesive exterior vinyl